Renebaranwal/pinkSkincare/README.md

-💖 PinkSkincare – E-Commerce Website for Skincare Products PinkSkincare is a full-stack e-commerce website built using Django and Django REST Framework on the backend and HTML/CSS/Bootstrap on the frontend.
-The platform allows users to register, browse skincare products, manage their cart and wishlist, and perform secure login/logout operations.
+💖 PinkSkincare – E-Commerce Website for Skincare Products PinkSkincare is a full-stack e-commerce web application designed for skincare product shopping.
+It is built using Django and Django REST Framework on the backend, and styled with HTML, CSS, and Bootstrap on the frontend.
+The platform offers user registration, product browsing, cart and wishlist management, and secure login/logout functionalities.

 🔧 Tech Stack
-Frontend:
+🖥️ Frontend:
 HTML5

 CSS3